Hurricane Preparedness

 Now is the best time to start planning for the possibility of a windstorm event.
 TMA recommends the following tips:

-- Prior to any storm, inspect the roof, flashing, windows, exterior walls, and doors.
-Ensure rooftop equipment is secured properly.
-Hire a qualified contractor to make needed repairs to prevent the potential of a large loss during or after a storm.
+4. Hire a qualified contractor to make needed repairs now to prevent the potential of a large loss during or after a storm.

-- Ensure your rooftop drains are clear of debris and the ground outlets are free of obstructions to allow proper flow of storm water off the roof.
+5. Ensure your rooftop drains are clear of debris, and the ground outlets are free of obstructions to allow proper flow of storm water off the roof.

 Pre-storm Actions